Joe’s Blog: So about last Saturday (MON-9/25)

+Warm days with pleasant mornings all thanks to dry air that has moved into the region over the past 24 hours or so.

-The overall pattern looks to be dry with a small chance of some rain out there on Wednesday but aside from that we may be waiting till later into the 1st week of October for more moisture so hopefully you got some good rain over the past weekend.
+The overall pattern looks to be dry with a small chance of some rain out there on Wednesday, but aside from that we may be waiting till later into the first week of October for more moisture, so hopefully you got some good rain over the past weekend.

 So about that rain…